Learning and Evaluating Representations for Deep One-class Classification: A Two-stage Framework for Deep One-Class Classification

 \subsubsection{Gradient-based Explanation of Deep One-Class Classifier}

 Explaining the decision making process helps users to trust deep learning models.
 There have been efforts to visually explain the reason for model decisions of multi-class classifiers~\citep{zeiler2014visualizing,bach2015pixel,zhou2016learning,selvaraju2017grad,sundararajan2017axiomatic,adebayo2018sanity,kapishnikov2019xrai} using the gradients computed from the classifier.
 In this work, we introduce a gradient-based visual explanation of one-class classification that works for any deep representations.
-To construct an end-to-end differentiable decision function, we employ a KDE detector built on top of any differentiable deep representations: $\frac{\partial\mathrm{KDE}(f(x))}{\partial x} = \frac{\partial\mathrm{KDE}(f(x))}{\partial f(x)}\frac{\partial f(x)}{\partial x}$.
+To construct an end-to-end differentiable decision function, we employ a KDE detector, whose formulation is in Appendix~\ref{sec:supp_classifier_formulation}, built on top of any differentiable deep representations: $\frac{\partial\mathrm{KDE}(f(x))}{\partial x} = \frac{\partial\mathrm{KDE}(f(x))}{\partial f(x)}\frac{\partial f(x)}{\partial x}$.